-Second, the complaint alleges that "Shell, through its subsidiaries and agents, engages in oil refining and account [sic] for a total capacity of 426,400 barrels per day."
-Id. ¶ 76.
-The complaint identifies only three specific facilities with an alleged connection to a Royal Dutch Shell subsidiary, one of which (according to the complaint) has not been owned or operated by a subsidiary of Royal Dutch Shell for 20 years.
-See id. ¶¶ 76-77.
+Second, the complaint alleges that "Shell, through its subsidiaries and agents, engages in oil refining and accounts for a total capacity of 426,400 barrels per day."
+Id. ¶ 108.3 The complaint identifies a handful of specific facilities in Washington with an alleged connection to a Royal Dutch Shell subsidiary.
+See id. ¶¶ 108-113.
+According to the complaint, two of those facilities have not been owned or operated by a subsidiary of Royal Dutch Shell for